Opioids

 - Opioids are pain medicines that must be prescribed by a doctor.

-- Opioids are not generally recommended for long-term use, except in cancer or palliative care patients.
+- Opioids are not generally recommended for long-term use, except in people who have cancer or are receiving palliative care.

 - Signs of an opioid overdose include vomiting, breathing problems and unresponsiveness.